CopyrightC/Pygame-Buttons/README.md

 # Pygame-Buttons

 Wait pygame doesn't have buttons?
 No problem.
-Use this repository and save yourself for writing 30+ lines just for a button!
+Use this repository and save yourself writing 30+ lines just for a button!

 # How do I import this file?
 Open up your terminal and execute the following commands